lbologna/hbp-sp6-guidebook/_sources/online_usecases/trace_analysis/syn_events_fit/syn_events_fit.rst.txt

 It allows the user to:

-1. Select, download and visualize experimental data from the Neuroinformatics Platform (NIP).
+1. Select, download and visualize experimental data from the CSCS storage.
 The user may then select the data to be fitted.

 .. container:: bsp-container-center

      .. image:: images/data_selection.png
-         :width: 700px
+         :width: 850px
          :align: center

 |